 - Divorce (59% to 71% – up 12%)

-If nothing else, the wider acceptance of divorce might reduce the shame experienced by some couples, allowing them to deal with their issues without worrying about moral disapproval from their fellow Americans.
+If nothing else, the moral acceptance of divorce might reduce the shame experienced by some couples, allowing them to deal with their issues without worrying about moral disapproval from their fellow Americans.